Cost Recovery Funds

 Chargebacks have been used as a way for a department to collect funds from other department(s) for the services they provided.
 Effective in 2018/19, select 77xxx funds have been closed and were folded into 70000 or another trust fund based on the type of activity.
 Affected units have already been notified.
 Other 77xxx funds are still used for services such as:

-If your department needs to collect funds from multiple departments (including auxiliary organizations), please complete the Journal Upload Entry Request (xls) and send the request to the Accountant responsible for processing chargebacks in Accounting Services.
+If your department needs to collect funds from multiple departments (including auxiliary organizations), please complete the Journal Upload Entry Request (xls) and send the request to the Chargeback Accountant in Accounting Services.

 For services provided to outside customers such as a Sorority/Fraternity or the City of San Jose, an invoice will need to be issued by Accounting Services.
-To request an invoice to the outside customer, complete the Billing Request to Outside Customers (xls) and return it to Accounting Services.
+If you want to send an invoice to an outside customer, please complete the Billing Request to Outside Customers (xls) and return it to Accounting Services.

 Cost Recoveries from Outside Organizations

-Effective FY 2019/20, Fund 70000 shall be used to record cost recovery revenues from auxiliaries.
-Please continue to use an appropriate project codes for the organization being billed:
+Effective in FY 2022/23, specific funds shall be used to record cost recovery revenues from auxiliaries.
+Please continue to use appropriate fund codes and project codes for the organization being billed: